ABOUT USA PHYSIQUE

-The Transition Phase of prep is when you shift from Offseason to Contest Prep.
-This is the time you start your prep with calories and body fat at there highest point.
-Once you start, body fat will start to come off, but glycogen and water will result in the biggest drop the first week or so.
+The Transition Phase of prep is when you shift from Offseason to Contest Prep and usually last for 2 to 3 weeks.
+This is the time you start your prep with calories and body fat at their highest point before your initial deficit.
+Once you start with your initial deficit, body fat will start to come off, but glycogen and water will result in the biggest drop the first week or so.
 Eventually, the ROL (Rate of Loss) will start to slow down, but that doesnt mean body fat loss slows down as well.
 It just means that you have lost the excess glycogen stores and the water that comes with it.

 That said, some people may not experience that big initial drop right way.
 It may take a couple of weeks to get to the point since there are so many other physiological things that can contribute to a faster, or slower, ROL in the beginning.

 It is important to give some time for your body to work through this rather than increasing cardio or dropping more calories too much or too fast.
 Both can have an unnecessary, yet negative effect on your metabolism.
 Instead, give your body a little more time to work through all the physiological changes going on.
 If a couple of weeks have gone by and weight is not coming down, then make few subtle adjustments until you reach your desired ROL.

 The Core Phase of Contest Prep is where you will spend the most time.
 Once your body settles in during the Transition Phase, and you are at an appropriate ROL, you will shift in this phase.